-- a) has a hearing loss of 71 decibels (dB) or more unaided in the better ear over the normal speech range (500 to 4000 Hz) which interferes with the use of oral language as the primary form of communication, or has a cochlear implant preceded by a 71 dB hearing loss unaided in the better ear; and 4 - b) requires extensive modifications and specialized educational supports; and - c) has a diagnosis by a clinical or educational audiologist.
-New approvals require an audiogram within the past 3 years.
+- has a hearing loss of 71 decibels (dB) or more unaided in the better ear over the normal speech range (500 to 4000 Hz) which interferes with the use of oral language as the primary form of communication, or has a cochlear implant preceded by a 71 dB hearing loss unaided in the better ear; 4 - requires extensive modifications and specialized educational supports; and - has a diagnosis by a clinical or educational audiologist.
+New approvals require an audiogram within the past three years.